Reflection and optics with 鏡

 眼鏡 (Glasses)

-眼鏡 means glasses or spectacles.
-It refers to lenses worn in front of the eyes to improve vision, protect the eyes, or serve as a fashion accessory.
+眼鏡 refers to devices worn in front of the eyes to correct vision, protect the eyes, or serve as an accessory.

 It combines 眼 (eye) with 鏡 (lens) to show lenses worn before the eyes for seeing.